keesiemeijer/php-basics-tutorial/README.md

 This code will display `I want to learn PHP`.

-PHP skips over lines if they start with two forward slashes (as if they don't exist).
+PHP skips over lines that start with two forward slashes (as if they don't exist).
 This is called a "PHP comment".
 Use them to a add readable explanations to your code.
+You can see a PHP comment in the code above.

 To recap